-The Saldanha Small Hydroelectric Project comprises a small run-of-river hydroelectric power plant located in the Saldanha River.
+The "Saldanha Small Hydroelectric Project" comprises a small run-of-river hydroelectric power plant located in the Saldanha River.
 The power plant has two new simple Francis turbines installed for generation of electricity.
-The generation of the renewable electricity partly displaces electricity generation based on fossil fuels supplied to the isolated Rondônia-Acregrid.
+The generation of the renewable electricity partly displaces electricity generation based on fossil fuels supplied to the isolated Rondônia-Acre grid.
 Due to transmission constraint, this isolated grid is not linked to the interconnected N-NE and S-SE-CO Brazilian grids systems.

 Run-of-river small hydroelectric projects use water, either from small holding ponds or directly from the river.
-In order to be considered as a small hydro by Brazilian Power Regulatory Agency, ANEEL, the area of the reservoir must be less than 3 km^2 .
-The Saldanha unit uses water directly from the river, with minimum flooded area of 0.0075 km^2 of flooded area and hence has a power density of 600 W/m^2 .
+In order to be considered as a small hydro power project by the Brazilian Power Regulatory Agency, ANEEL, the area of the reservoir must be less than $3~\text{km}^2$.
+The Saldanha unit uses water directly from the river, with minimum flooded area of $0.0075~\text{km}^2$ and hence has a power density of $600~\text{W/m}^2$.

 The project design engineering reflects good practice.
 The total installed capacity for the power plant is 5.0 MW.
-As the nominal installed capacity of the project is less than 15 MW and the plants will supply generated electricity to the grid, the project is eligible as a type I.D small-scale CDM project activity (Renewable Energy Projects / Renewable electricity generation for a grid) as outlined in Appendix B of the simplified modalities and procedures for small-scale CDM project activities /16/.
+As the nominal installed capacity of the project is less than 15 MW and the plant will supply generated electricity to the grid, the project is eligible as a type I.D small-scale CDM project activity (Renewable Energy Projects / Renewable electricity generation for a grid) as outlined in Appendix B of the simplified modalities and procedures for small-scale CDM project activities /26/.
 The project is not a de-bundled component of a larger project activity.

-A 10 years crediting period is selected, starting on 1 September 2007 or on the date of registration of the CDM project activity, whichever is later.
-The first action for starting date of the project activity was 01 Apr 2004, corresponding to the start-up of the construction according to the ANEEL Resolution 727 /9/.
+A 10 years crediting period is selected, starting on 1 August 2008 or on the date of registration of the CDM project activity, whichever is later.
+The first action of the project activity was 28 November 2003, corresponding to the purchase receipt of first equipments (generators GEVISA SA) /14/.
+This date is considered as the starting date for the project activity.
 The expected operational lifetime of the project is more than 30 years.